List of proposed missions to the outer planets

 Artist's concept of the proposed Europa Lander mission.

-The list of proposed missions to the outer planets is a listing of concept studies for an uncrewed or crewed mission to gas giants.
+The list of proposed missions to the outer planets is a listing of concept studies for an uncrewed or crewed mission to the gas giants.
 Proposed missions to gas giants are typically based on engineering and scientific assessments of technological capabilities at the time of study.
 These proposals are usually associated with high-budget space agencies like NASA.
 Mission profiles may include strategies such as flybys, landers, or other types of system encounters aimed at exploring a gas giant and its moons.
 The missions that were launched can be found in the list of missions to the outer planets.